Open Now

 A water-saving shower head works similarly to a water-efficient faucet system.
 It reduces the pressure of water through air bubbles.
 It is attached to the top of the shower head and can be removed when needed.

-Water-saving showerheads and faucets are an ideal plumbing solution, and they are relatively easy to achieve in your home.
+Water-saving shower heads and faucets are an ideal plumbing solution, and they are relatively easy to achieve in your home.
 The most viable solution is the combination of regulated water pressure, which helps maintain running water temperature and look after the environment and your wallet.

 Correct Pipework